Tanujarora100/AWS-Certified-AI-Practitioner-AIF-C01/06-GenerativeAI.md

     ![image.png](AWS%20Certified%20AI%20Practitioner%2014e898cf4c9e80b79415dc48856fae87/image%206.png)

 ## Terms Used:
+.
+Increase the temperature:

+The temperature setting controls the creativity and variability of the model's responses.
+A higher temperature (e.g., 0.8–1.0) makes the model more creative and likely to generate more diverse or longer responses.
+A lower temperature (e.g., 0.2–0.5) makes the model more focused and deterministic.
+Increasing the temperature may not guarantee short responses and could lead to more verbose or unpredictable outputs.
+If you want short, controlled answers, it's better to adjust the prompt directly.
+## Increase the Top K value:
+- The Top K setting controls how many of the top possible next tokens the model considers when generating text.
+- Increasing Top K can make the output more diverse by allowing the model to sample from a broader set of token options.
+This can lead to longer or more complex responses, which isn't ideal if you're looking for short and concise answers.
+---
+## Accuracy
 - Accuracy measures the proportion of correct predictions made by the model.
     - It is calculated as:
 Accuracy = Number of correct predictions/ Total number of predictions